We are offering teletherapy during the coronavirus pandemic

 Greene Clinic offers both skills-based and process groups.
 Skills groups are typically time limited (2-6 months), and the focus of each group is to learn effective and concrete ways of coping, diminishing symptoms (e.g. of anxiety, depression, insomnia), or improving communication.
 Process groups are more open-ended and ongoing in scope; people often learn a tremendous amount about their interpersonal styles and habits, especially how they relate to and impact other people.
 Process groups are a way of receiving both support and challenges for growth.

-At any given time, the Greene Clinic may offer skills groups such as Dialectical Behavior Therapy (including Mindfulness, Distress Tolerance, Emotion Regulation, Interpersonal Effectiveness, and Walking the Middle Path Skills), Mind-Body Group, and Qigong.
+At any given time, the Greene Clinic may offer skills groups such as Dialectical Behavior Therapy (including Mindfulness, Distress Tolerance, Emotion Regulation, Interpersonal Effectiveness, and Walking the Middle Path Skills), or Mind-Body Group.
 Process groups include focus on Art Therapy, Parenting, Creativity, Relationships, or Eating Disorders.
 Please reach out to the provider or the clinic for more information or for group requests.